Stace's Protein Breakfast eBook

 1. Line a 25cm x 18cm oven tray with baking paper and pre-heat your oven to 200°C. Melt the butter in a saucepan whilst combining all the dry ingredients in a large bowl.

-2. Add the melted butter to the dry ingredients and stir/use your hands to combine.
+2. Add the melted butter with the water to the dry ingredients and stir/use your hands to combine.
 Make sure the mixture is holding together.
 If it isn’t, add a little more butter.

-3. Push ¾ of the mixture into the lined tray ensuring there are no holes left by pressing down very firmly.
-Roughly arrange the frozen berries over the mixture and sprinkle with the vanilla bean powder.
+3. Push ¾ of the mixture into the lined tray, ensuring no holes are left by pressing down very firmly.
+Arrange the frozen berries over the mixture and sprinkle with the vanilla bean powder.
 Finish by sprinkling the remaining ¼ of oat mixture on top and bake for 35 minutes or until golden.
 Allow to cool in the pan before slicing.

 4. Served from the fridge is great.
-Not only is this slice delicious cold, it tends to hold together better too.
+Not only is this slice delicious cold, but it also tends to hold together better.

 Notes